15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Thelma & Louise (1991) – Dir.
 Ridley Scott

 Not just a road movie.
 A wild, gut-punch of a story about friendship, liberation, and refusing to shrink for anyone.
+It ends the way it ends, and it's exactly right.

 Previous